-Proposal Due Date: April 10, 2013 at 12:oo p.m.
+Proposal Due Date: March 16, 2016 at 12:00 p.m.
 EST

-- Biographical Sketch.
-Please use PHS 398 Form Biographical Sketch Format Page in MS Word at http://grants.nih.gov/grants/funding/phs398/phs398.html.
-Follow the 4-page limit, include a personal statement, and select up to 15 publications.
+1. Biographical Sketch.
+Please use PHS 398 Form Biographical Sketch Format Page in MS Word at http://grants.nih.gov/grants/funding/phs398/phs398.html Follow the "new" 5-page format.
 If one of the Co-Investigators serves as a Co-PI, list the Co-PI as the first Co-Investigator on the online application and indicate by entering “(Co-PI)” after his/her last name.
 Personal statement of Co-Investigators must describe his/her role in the project.
 Convert the Word document to PDF to upload.
+NOTE: Please do not use PHS 398 PDF fillable forms, which are not compatible with the SCTR application system.
+Use the PHS 398 MS Word forms, and convert to PDF format to upload.

-- Budget and Justification.
-Please use PHS 398 Form Page 4: Detailed Budget for Initial Budget Period in MS Word version at http://grants.nih.gov/grants/funding/phs398/phs398.html and use Continuation Format Page as needed for the budget justification.
+Budget Period in MS Word version at http://grants.nih.gov/grants/funding/phs398/phs398.html and use Continuation Format Page as needed for the budget justification.
 Each budget item listed in the Form Page 4 must be clearly justified.
-On the online application, upload the budget and justification as a single PDF file.
+At the bottom of the online application, upload one single, combined PDF document (budget and justification) to the box labeled Budget and Justification.

-NOTE: Do not use PHS 398 PDF forms, as they are not compatible with the SCTR application system.
+NOTE: Do not use PHS 398 PDF fillable forms, as they are not compatible with the SCTR application system.
 Use the PHS 398 MS Word forms, and convert to PDF format to upload.

 Faculty salary support is not allowed.
 All expenses must be directly related to proposed research.
 Facilities and administrative costs, also known as indirect costs, are not permitted.

-- Proposal.
-(5-page limit).
-(Arial font size 11, at least 0.5” margins PDF only).
-Provide an NIH-formatted, five-page proposal.
-The NIH form can be accessed at http://grants.nih.gov/grants/funding/phs398/phs398.pdf.
-The page limit excludes references and support letters and technical appendices.
-Include description of the goal of the proposed study, preliminary data, hypothesis, specific aims, research design and methods, a description of the research team and research setting, and expected outcomes that would become the basis of a competitive extramural research grant application.
-Applicants should identify collaborating in-country investigators.
-It is not necessary to have approvals of all applicable institutional human, animal, and biosafety protocols (such as IRB, IACUC, IBC) to apply for this grant.
+- Include a description of the goal of the proposed study, preliminary data, hypothesis, specific aims, research design and methods, a description of the research team and research setting, and expected outcomes that would become the basis of a competitive extramural research grant application.

+6. It is not necessary to have approvals of all applicable institutional human, animal, and biosafety protocols (such as IRB, IACUC, IBC) to apply for this grant.
 However, approvals must be in place and documented before funding is released.
 Include no more than three documents such as reports and papers, survey instruments, and illustrations.
 Reference section should be limited to two pages.
 Technical appendices that contain material normally included within a proposal should not be attached and will not be considered.
 Convert the proposal, references, technical appendices and optional letters into a single PDF file to upload.

-- Letters of Support.
+7. Letters of Support.
 A letter of support from a collaborating in-country investigator is strongly encouraged, but optional.
 Letters of support should be submitted as part of the single PDF file with the proposal, references and technical appendices.

 Evaluation: Application will be evaluated by reviewers with appropriate expertise and ranked based on the review criteria as described below.
 Preference will be given to the most promising applications based on scientific merit, innovation, impact, and feasibility to become the basis of a competitive extramural research grant application.
-Selected applicants will be notified via email at the earliest anticipated date of May 3, 2013.
+Selected applicants will be notified via email at the earliest anticipated date of May 14, 2015.
 Please see the application review criteria and process section below for more details.